How To Crochet Faster

 Never Work A Single Row Of Double Crochet Again!

-If you're working on a large project like a blanket, afghan or ever a scarf that uses single or double crochet stitches, you don't have to work it in single lines!
+If you're working on a large project like a blanket, afghan or ever a scarf that uses single or double crochet stitches, you don't have to work it in single rows!

 There's a quick hack that when you get the hang of it, will save you tons of time.